Oklahoma Medicare Advantage plans can help residents receive healthcare not covered under their Original Medicare plans.

 |BCBS of Oklahoma||$0||$4,700||LOCAL PPO||N/A|

-Medicare Advantage Plans with a Part B Reduction in Oklahoma
+Medicare Advantage plans with a Part B reduction

 Some Oklahoma Medicare Advantage plans also come with a Part B reduction.
 However, it’s essential to remember that these plans vary by zip code, and not every zip code has a Part B reduction.